Honda NSX (first generation): JGTC and Super GT

 Prior to rule changes beginning in the 2003 season, the Super GT/GT500 NSX was powered by a specially modified version of the C32B V6 engine.
 Using a stroke crankshaft from Toda Racing, the naturally aspirated engine displaced 3.5-litres and produced nearly 500 hp.
 Beginning in 2004, Honda used a turbocharged C30A engine, outputting similar horsepower, but the engine cooling proved troublesome and Honda reverted to naturally aspirated C32B the following year.

 For the newly renamed 2005 Super GT Series, Honda created the NSX-R GT model to allow the Phase 4 NSX-GT to allow the car to have extended overhangs, lip-spoiler and rear-diffuser as effective aerodynamics measures.
 This allowed the car to obtain ten pole positions and five wins in both 2005 and 2006.

 For the 2007 season, stepped floors was introduced to reduce aerodynamic ground effects.
 Even with these changes, the Phase 5 NSX-GT won both the Team Championship and Drivers' Championship thanks to Autobacs Racing Team Aguri (ARTA) with Ralph Firman and Daisuke Itō.

-The NSX continued to be used as the works Honda car in the GT500 class, even though it is no longer in production, until it was replaced 2010 with the HSV-010.
-New 2014 regulations however will render the HSV-010 obsolete; Honda's 2014-spec GT500 car is to be based on the concept version of the new NSX, followed with a Group GT3 version from 2017 onwards.
+The NSX continued to be used as the works Honda car in the GT500 class, even though it was no longer in production, until it was replaced 2010 with the HSV-010.
+New 2014 regulations would render the HSV-010 obsolete; Honda's 2014-spec GT500 car was to be based on the concept version of the new NSX, followed with a Group GT3 version from 2017 onwards.

 The NSX-GT was used in the series between 1997–2009, and it was one of the most successful cars to race in the series.
 It won 36 races, 45 pole positions, three teams' and two drivers' championships and finished runner-up in the drivers' championship six times when it didn't win it.
 It also won the Suzuka 1000km four times; in 1999, 2000, 2003 and 2004.
 It is the only Japanese car in the series to score pole position and fastest lap in every race of the season, holds the record for the most consecutive wins at six and is the first car to win the championship prior to the final race.
 A GT300 specification NSX won the GT300 class titles in 2004 and finished second the following year.